boundtotheearth/tp/docs/UserGuide.md

 #### Time Tracking Example

 Here is an example of how you can use the `start` and `stop` commands to track the time that you spend on a project.

-Suppose that you are going to start working on the project "Alpharad Youtube Endcard", which is the first item shown below:
+Suppose that you are going to start working on the project `Alpharad Youtube Endcard`, which is the first item shown below:

 ![TimerExample1](images/TimerExample1.png)